 Retrieving your documents on myeQuals

 If you’ve successfully completed the Pre-Masters program, you will receive your Completion Certificate, Statement of Results, and Grade Key via myeQuals.
-This may take up to a week after your results release to show.
+In most cases, this will appear within one week of your results being released.
+However, during public holidays or shutdown periods, processing may take longer.

 An email notification will be sent to you once your document has been generated which will include a link to your My eQuals account.